oasiisbox/SmartRails/CONTRIBUTING.md

 First off, thank you for considering contributing to SmartRails!
 It's people like you that make SmartRails such a great tool for the Rails community.

+## Project Governance

+**SmartRails is maintained by OASIISBOX**.
+Please read our [Governance Policy](GOVERNANCE.md) for complete details.

+### Important Notes:
+- All contributions require review and approval by project maintainers
+- Only official maintainers can merge Pull Requests or publish releases
+- Final decisions on features, changes, and project direction rest with OASIISBOX
+- Community input is valued but maintainer approval is required for integration

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct: